pub struct FastCDC<'a> { /* private fields */ }Expand description

 The FastCDC chunker implementation from 2016.

-to construct an instance, and then iterate over the Chunk
+Use new to construct an instance, and then iterate over the Chunks via

 This example reads a file into memory and splits it into chunks that are roughly 16 KB in size.
 The minimum and maximum sizes are the absolute limit on the returned chunk sizes.
 With this algorithm, it is helpful to be more lenient on the maximum chunk size as the results are highly dependent on the input data.
 Changing the minimum chunk size will affect the results as the algorithm may find different cut points given it uses the minimum as a starting point (cut-point skipping).